The Healthy Diet

 • Add some raw nuts and seeds.
 (Most should be soaked prior to eating for better digestibility.)

-• Use olive oil, coconut oil, almond oil, avocado oil, organic butter, ghee, palm oil.
+• Use olive oil, coconut oil, almond oil, avocado oil, organic butter, ghee, tallow.
 Avoid margarine, shortening, partially hydrogenated oils, and polyunsaturated oils (canola, soy, safflower, corn, etc).

 • Add some wild fish, poultry, meat, and eggs from organic, range animals if wanted.
 Organic organ meats are also nutritious.

-• Add some milk, yogurt, cheese, kefir, and cottage cheese from whole organic milk (preferably raw) if not casein sensitive or lactose intolerant if wanted.
+• Add some milk, yogurt, cheese, kefir, and cottage cheese from whole organic milk (preferably raw) if not dairy intolerant (usually due to casein sensitivity or lactose intolerant or dairy.)

 • Add culinary herbs, herbal teas, spices and salts (such as Himalayan, Celtic, or sea salt) as needed.

-• Drink at least 8-12 glasses of high quality water (such as PENTA, distilled or reverse osmosis, Berkey filter) daily.
+• Drink 6-8 glasses (8 oz per glass) of high quality water (such as PENTA, distilled or reverse osmosis, Berkey filter) daily.
 The Berkey filter is is classified as a purifier because it does such an awesome job at filtering out impurities including viruses, bacteria, parasites, and harmful chemicals to below detectable levels.
-Dr. Bazylewicz uses a Big Berkey and a Go Berkey.
+Dr. Bazylewicz used a Big Berkey prior to her current well and a Go Berkey when traveling.

 Berkey

-In order to improve mineral regulation, make sure to emphasize these foods.
+In order to improve mineral regulation (which should be a goal for everyone), make sure to emphasize these foods:

 • Magnesium rich foods: nuts (cashews, Brazil, almonds), seeds (sunflower, pumpkin, chia, flax, hemp), darky leafy greens (mustard, collard, beet, chard), legumes (black beans, lentils, chickpeas), whole grains (oats, barley, buckwheat, quinoa), fish (halibut, salmon, mackerel), etc